mjmlab/pyinseq/README.md

 `-d` / `--disruption`

 - Five-prime fraction of gene (`0.0` - `1.0`) that must be disrupted for the hit to be counted in the summary_gene_table.
-Often insertions at the 3' end of a gene do not disrupt function so it may be of interest to run the pipeline with a disruption value of `0.8` or `0.9`.
+Often insertions at the 3' end of a gene do not disrupt function so it may be of interest to run the pipeline with a disruption value of `0.8` or `0.9`. [default: 0.9]

 `--min_count`

-- Minimum number of reads per insertion site.
+- Minimum number of reads per insertion site. [default: 3]

 `--max_ratio`

-- Maximum ratio of left:right or right:left reads per insertion site.
+- Maximum ratio of left:right or right:left reads per insertion site. [default: 10]

 `--barcode_length`

-- Length of barcode index that is expected in samples.
+- Length of barcode index that is expected in samples. [default: 4]

 `--transposon_seq`

-- DNA sequence of transposon that flanks reads.
+- DNA sequence of transposon that flanks reads. [default: 'ACAGGTTG']

 `-t` / `--threads`

-- Number of cores to use for execution
+- Number of cores to use for execution [default: the CPU count of the computer]

 `--snakemake_params`